microsoft/AirSim/README.md

 ### Programmatic control

-AirSim exposes APIs so you can interact with the vehicle in the simulation programmatically.
+Colosseum exposes APIs so you can interact with the vehicle in the simulation programmatically.
 You can use these APIs to retrieve images, get state, control the vehicle and so on.
 The APIs are exposed through the RPC, and are accessible via a variety of languages, including C++, Python, C# and Java.

 These APIs are also available as part of a separate, independent cross-platform library, so you can deploy them on a companion computer on your vehicle.
 This way you can write and test your code in the simulator, and later execute it on the real vehicles.
 Transfer learning and related research is one of our focus areas.

-Note that you can use [SimMode setting](https://microsoft.github.io/AirSim/settings#simmode) to specify the default vehicle or the new [ComputerVision mode](https://microsoft.github.io/AirSim/image_apis#computer-vision-mode-1) so you don't get prompted each time you start AirSim.
+Note that you can use [SimMode setting](https://microsoft.github.io/AirSim/settings#simmode) to specify the default vehicle or the new [ComputerVision mode](https://microsoft.github.io/AirSim/image_apis#computer-vision-mode-1) so you don't get prompted each time you start Colosseum.

 [More details](https://microsoft.github.io/AirSim/apis)

 ### Gathering training data

-There are two ways you can generate training data from AirSim for deep learning.
+There are two ways you can generate training data from Colosseum for deep learning.
 The easiest way is to simply press the record button in the lower right corner.
 This will start writing pose and images for each frame.
 The data logging code is pretty simple and you can modify it to your heart's content.

 ![record screenshot](docs/images/record_data.png)